 I think it’s fair to say, I’m a pretty excited person.
 I mean, my baseline “stoke level” is about an 8 on a scale of 1 to 10.
 So when there was a last-minute cancellation on one of our Galapagos adventures

 and I was presented with an opportunity to go, I played it totally cool at work, and then went home and just about lost my mind!
 "WHAT?!
 I’m going WHERE?!"

 Photo © Expedition Leader Colby Brokvist

 From the first days in Otavalo, Ecuador

-(which I absolutely loved: beautiful farms blanketing 12,000-foot, snow-capped volcanoes), I was over-awed by the experience I was having.
+(which I absolutely loved: beautiful farms blanketing the slopes of 12,000-foot snowcapped volcanoes), I was awed by the experience I was having.
 Seeing island creatures

 I’d only ever read about; setting foot on beaches populated only by sea lions; snorkeling and spotting a “funky shrimp” that even our guides had never seen; and countless other amazing travel moments that left me speechless.